grpc/grpc.io/content/docs/quickstart/cpp.md

 Just like we did before, from the `examples/cpp/helloworld` directory:

  1. Build the client and server after having made changes:

     ```sh
     $ make
     ```

-2. Run the server
+ 2. Run the server:

     ```sh
     $ ./greeter_server
     ```

-3. On a different terminal, run the client
+ 3. On a different terminal, run the client:

     ```sh
     $ ./greeter_client
     ```

-    You should see the updated output:
+    You'll see the following output:

     ```sh
-    $ ./greeter_client
     Greeter received: Hello world
     Greeter received: Hello again world
     ```